abst0603/ASAP/README.md

 samples: the output matrix which contains the samples

 ## install
 1- In this project we also use two other packages, namely "Nanoflann" and "pybind11".
-As a result to build the project completely you sould clone the ripository with the external submodules using following code:
+As a result, to build the project completely you should clone the repository with the external submodules using the following code:
 ```shell
 git clone --recurse-submodules https://github.com/abst0603/ASAP.git
 ```
 2- Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

 3- Build the project using CMake:
 ```shell
 mkdir build